First-Year Student Advising

 Can parents have access to their son or daughter's grades or other information online?

 Yes, after August 1, Banner Proxy allows students to authorize parent access to specific academic, student account and/or financial aid information.
 The student completes the Banner Proxy information in their Wheaton portal and the parent is sent an e-mail with information on how to set-up their own log-in information to view what has been authorized by the student.

 Click Parent Instructions for Banner Proxy for detailed parent instructions (PDF).

 Students: Click Banner Proxy Access-Student Instructions for instructions on how to set up Proxy Access for your parents (PDF).

 - Passing the Four Core Competencies (PDF)

-Information for 2019 are mailed to ALL incoming first-year students at the end of June.
-Students with addresses overseas will receive the materials by email.
+Information for 2019 was mailed to ALL incoming first-year students at the end of June.
+Students with addresses overseas receive the materials by email.

 - Registration Letter (PDF)

 - E Z Guide (PDF) Step-by-step registration instructions.